kgashok/filesOCR/lab/syllabus.md

 5. Check whether a given number is Armstrong number or not?

 6. Given a set of numbers like &lt;10, 36, 54, 89, 12, 27&gt;, find sum of weights based on the following conditions.

    - 5 if it is a perfect cube.
    - 4 if it is a multiple of 4 and divisible by 6.
    - 3 if it is a prime number.

-Sort the numbers based on the weight in the increasing order as shown below &lt;10,its weight&gt;,&lt;36,its weight&gt;&lt;89,its weight&gt;
+> Sort the numbers based on the weight in the increasing order as shown below
+> `<10,its weight>`
+> `<36,its weight>`
+> `<89,its weight>`

 7. Populate an array with height of persons and find how many persons are above the average height.

 8. Populate a two dimensional array with height and weight of persons and compute the Body Mass Index of the individuals.

-9. Given a string ―a$bcd./fg‖ find its reverse without changing the position of special characters.
+9. Given a string ― `a$bcd./fg`, find its reverse without changing the position of special characters.

-(Example input:a@gh%;j and output:j@hg%;a)
+	**Example** input: `a@gh%;j` and output: `j@hg%;a`

 10. Convert the given decimal number into binary, octal and hexadecimal numbers using user defined functions.

 11. From a given paragraph perform the following using built-in functions:

-a.
+    - a.
 Find the total number of words.

-b.
+    - b.
 Capitalize the first word of each sentence.

-c.
+    - c.
 Replace a given word with another word.

 12. Solve towers of Hanoi using recursion.